Covariants, Invariant Subsets, and First Integrals: Introduction and main results

-An important question here is whether or not there are non-constant $G$-invariant first integrals.
+the semigroup of {\it covariants}, $X \subseteq V$ an $\End_G(V)$-stable closed subvariety and $\E:=\End_G(V)|_X$.
+When $X$ is $G$-stable, an important question is whether or not there are non-constant $G$-invariant first integrals on $X$.
 Examples show that such can occur.
-However, in those cases where they do not, the field of first integrals is the field of rational functions on a homogeneous space (Lemma~\ref{first-integrals.lem} and Theorem~\ref{first-integrals.thm}).
+However, in those cases where they do not, the field of first integrals is the field of rational functions on a homogeneous space (Lemma~\ref{first-integrals.lem}).
+Furthermore, the $\E$-$G$-orbit of a generic point is open and dense in $X$.

-When $G$ is reductive and the orbit $Gv$ is closed, $\E(v)$ can be described in terms of the stabilizer of $v$ (Proposition~\ref{Panyushev.prop}).
-Furthermore, when the generic $G$-orbit in $X$ is closed and $\E=\End_{G}(V)$, we show that there are no $G$-invariant first integrals (Theorem~\ref{first-integrals.thm}).
-Finally, in section~\ref{SLtwo.sec}, we study the case where $G=\SLtwo$ and either $X=V_{d}$, the binary forms of degree $d$, or $X$ is the nullcone of $V_{d}$.
+When $G$ is reductive and the orbit $Gx$ is closed, \name{Panyushev} has shown that $\E(x)=X^{G_x}$ (see Proposition~\ref{Panyushev.prop}).
+Thus, first integrals separate open subsets of the various $X^{G_x}$.
+Furthermore, when the generic $G$-orbit in $X$ is closed, we show that there are no $G$-invariant first integrals (Theorem~\ref{first-integrals.thm}).

+Finally, in Section~\ref{SLtwo.sec}, we study the case where $G=\SLtwo$ and either $X=V_{d}$, the binary forms of degree $d$, or $X$ is the nullcone $\NNN_{d}$ of $V_{d}$.
+In the latter case, there are no closed orbits other than $\{0\}$ and the main problem in finding the $\E(v)$ is the construction of covariants.

-The background for some of the ideas in this paper comes from ordinary differential equations, see \cite{GrScWa2012Invariant-sets-for}.
-In that context, it can be shown that a Zariski-closed set $X$ is $\DDD_{\E}$-invariant if and only if it is the union of trajectories of solutions to $\frac{dx}{dt}=F(x)$, $F\in \E$.
-The quotient construction given in this paper leads to a description of all such sets.
-The study of the $\E(v)$ began with the paper \cite{LeSp1999A-note-concerning-} by \name{Lehrer} and \name{Springer} which was subsequently extended by \name{Panyushev} in \cite{Pa2002On-covariants-of-r}.
-The difficult problem of constructing the module of covariants on $X$ was first considered in the nineteenth century \cite{El1913An-Introduction-to} and continues to be of interest \cite{Do2008Covariants-and-the}.
-In this paper, we consider that problem in the context of finding the maximum dimension of the orbits $\E(v)$.
+Algebraically, derivation-invariant ideals have long been of interest \cite{Se1967Differential-ideal}.
+In the context of ordinary differential equations, it is well known that a Zariski-closed set $X\subset V$ is $\DDD_\E$-invariant if and only if it is the union of trajectories of solutions to $\frac{dx}{dt}=\xi(x)$, $\xi\in\E$ (see Lemma 2.1 below).
+The study of the subsets $\E(v)$ began with the paper \cite{LeSp1999A-note-concerning-} by \name{Lehrer-Springer} which was subsequently extended by \name{Panyushev} \cite{Pa2002On-covariants-of-r}.
+These papers, however, did not draw the connection to derivation-invariant subsets.
+For vector spaces, that connection appears in \cite[Theorem 3.6]{GrScWa2012Invariant-sets-for}.
+The difficult problem of constructing the module of covariants on $X$ was first considered in the classical invariant theory of the nineteenth century \cite{El1913An-Introduction-to} and continues to be of active research interest.
+It is worth noting that when $G$ is reductive and $X\subset V$ is an $\End_{G}(V)$- and $G$-stable variety, then $\max\{\dim\E(v)\mid v\in X\}$, which is calculated in many of our examples, is (easily) shown to be the rank of the module of covariants from $X$ to $X$.